nero0704/1800_202210_BBY30/README.md

 ## General Info
 * Hi my name is Samuel.
 * This is a line added by David Nam
+* This is a line added by Dinuja Guwardana

 ## Technologies
 Technologies used for this project: